statisticsnorway/helm-charts/source/ssb-chart/README.md

 # Two unique ID's are available for use with user/app authentication in todays platform
 #
 # 1. Keycloak unique client ID in the SSB Realm
-#    This is "audience" referenced in the current IstioEndUserAuth config.
+#    This is "audience" referenced in the old IstioEndUserAuth config.
 #    Caller and callee must agree on this authentication through the client config
 #    and the validation.
 #